cn0047/stash/ed/sh/redis/README.md

 set mykey 'Hello'
 set foo 'bar'

+incr x # increment by 1, if key not exists will create new one

 # EX seconds      - expire time
 # PX milliseconds - expire time in milliseconds
 # NX              - set if does not exist